Statistics show Rotorua is New Zealand’s – Best Travel Destination!

-There is a wide range of accommodation in Rotorua starting with camping grounds ideal for those travelling New Zealand by campervan or using a tent and a car, plus many backpacker hostels and Rotorua has an impressive list of Motels, Hotels, and Resorts that you can choose from.
+There is a wide range of accommodation in Rotorua starting with camping grounds ideal for those traveling New Zealand by campervan or using a tent and a car, plus many backpacker hostels.

-Many Rotorua hotels and resorts offer unique locations overlooking geothermal parks or one of the many lakes in the Rotorua area, as well as private thermal hot pools.
+Many hotels and resorts offer off-peak deals in unique locations overlooking active geothermal areas or one of the many lakes in the Rotorua area, as well as private thermal hot pools.